True Treadmills Review

 Folding: no

-Others: this is the cheapest U.S. built True treadmill you can buy in the market today.
+Others: this is the cheapest U.S. built True treadmill you can buy in the market during its introduction.

 Cost: $2,795